crazyne55/python-image-storage/README.md

 # python-image-storage
 an ineffective script I made for storing images as text

+I honestly have no idea why anyone in their right mind would use this...

 # "img_to_str.py"
 this script was made back in 2017-2018 and was later edited in 2021 (I have no idea when exactly I made or edited the script).